nguyendaithien/FPGA-based-CNN-Accelerator/README.md

   Framework: **Keras, Pytorch**

   Tools: **Cadence Xcelium, Vivado**

+  Status: **Data generation script and pipeline strategy will be soon updated**
 # Introduction
 * A systolic array is widely adopted in many deep neural network accelerators due to their structured dataflow and